bt3gl/building_blog/content/intro_k8s.md

 I wrote this quick guide to help you to get started with k8s in 10 min.

-In this guide I show you how to spin a quick ```Node.js``` server in Kubernetes and to grasp some of its main concepts.
+In this guide, I show you how to spin a quick ```Node.js``` server in Kubernetes and to grasp some of its main concepts.
 [Here is the source code](https://github.com/bt3gl/k8s_security).

 ### Install kubectl

-First you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine.
+First, you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine.

-Make sure you have all the auths right, for instance, I do the follow:
+Make sure you have all the auths right, for instance, I do the following:

-1. Create a auth token and move to `~/.kube`
+1. Create an auth token and move to `~/.kube`
 2. Create a config file and move to `~/.kube`